-Let’s come with the idea of the landing page structure.
-In our Gutenberg course, we will create a stylish and minimalistic landing page layout, which will perfectly suit any purpose, whether you want to showcase your services, create a portfolio, collect data or make a charity platform.
+Let’s come up with the idea of the landing page structure.
+From our Gutenberg course, you will learn how to create a stylish and minimalistic landing page layout, which will perfectly suit any purpose, whether you want to showcase your services, create a portfolio, collect data or make a charity platform.
+However, sometimes it may be quite difficult to create a design yourself.
+For that reason, there are a lot of resources to find inspiration and build a modern and beautiful WordPress website.

-No matter how stylish and creative your blocks are, if they don’t serve for satisfying visitor’s interest.
-The landing page layout usually contains a few basic sections and blocks.
+It doesn’t matter how stylish and creative your blocks are if they don’t serve for satisfying visitor’s interest.
+The landing page layout usually contains a few basic sections, that take a visitor through a short journey, where he learns more about your company, checks the prices and makes a buying decision.
+You can roughly divide this journey into several blocks of your landing.
 Let’s take a look at them:

 - About block;